 The first part of the activity (building the FTIR library) was implemented in 2021 and is reported in LIFE OrgBalt Midterm reporting 2021.
-The second part of FTIR analyses, based on LIFE OrgBalt soil samples, will be conducted in 2022.
-Analytical comparisons are planned to include IRS data comparison with GHG fluxes, as well as with soil properties - pH, N, P, K, Ca, Mg, C and ash content in parallel to the implementation of conventional methods.
+The second part of FTIR analyses, based on LIFE OrgBalt soil samples, was conducted in 2022.
+The consequential analytics include IRS data comparison with GHG fluxes, as well as with soil properties - pH, N, P, K, Ca, Mg, C and ash content in parallel to the implementation of conventional methods.